peteroupc/peteroupc.github.io/random.md

 - In a typical computer a consumer would have today:
     - How many random numbers per second would an unpredictable-random implementation generate?
 A statistical-random implementation?
     - How many random numbers per second does a typical application using RNGs generate?
 Are there applications that usually generate considerably more random numbers than that per second?

+<a id=Notes></a>
+## Notes

+<sup>(1)</sup> This statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.

 <a id=License></a>
 ## License